reiarseni/video-reporter-cli/README.md

-**video-reporter-cli** is a command-line tool that scans a directory and generates a detailed report of video file durations.
-It utilizes **FFmpeg** to accurately extract media durations and supports various formats such as MP4, MKV, AVI, MOV, MPG, MP3, and more.
+## 📌 **video-reporter-cli - is a command-line tool that scans a directory and generates a detailed report of video file durations.
+It utilizes **FFmpeg** to accurately extract media durations and supports various formats such as MP4, MKV, AVI, MOV, MPG, MP3, and more.**

-#### 🔹 **Features:**
+## 🚀 **Features**
 ✅ Recursively scans directories up to a configurable depth
 ✅ Supports common video and audio formats
 ✅ Uses **FFmpeg** for accurate duration extraction